RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 ## 6. Bare Metal Solution (Dedicated Hardware for Specialized Workloads)

+"Not all workloads are designed for virtualized environments, which is why Google Cloud introduced Bare Metal Solution in 2020.
+This offering provides dedicated physical servers for applications that require specialized hardware, such as Oracle databases and high-performance computing (HPC).
+Bare Metal Solution gives enterprises the flexibility to run these workloads close to Google Cloud services while maintaining compliance and performance requirements.
+With low-latency connections and full control over the hardware, it is an ideal choice for businesses with demanding compute needs."

 ### Key Features of Bare Metal Solutions
 ✅ No virtualization overhead (bare metal performance).